dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+server/index.md

 });
 ```

 This routing concept is identical to the routing we used in our react app.
 It maps URL paths to functions.
-These functions take 2 arguments:  request and response.
+These functions take 2 arguments:  `request` and `response`.

-Request is an express object that contains, among other things, any data that was part of the request.
+**Request** is an express object that contains, among other things, any data that was part of the request.
 For instance, the JSON parameters we would POST or PUT in our asynchronous `axios` calls would be available as `req.body.title`, etc.

-Response is another special express object that contains, among other things, a method named `send` that allows us to send back a response to the client.
+**Response** is another special express object that contains, among other things, a method named `send` that allows us to send back a response to the client.
 When your api call gets back JSON data this is how it is returned.
 Consider `res.send()` the equivalent of a network based `return` statement.

 We'll add more routing in shortly, but first let's set up our database!